mtlynch/mtlynch.io/_posts/2018-02-12-why-i-quit-google.md

 TODO: cartoon

 **Frame 1**<br />
-...and they use the DNA to bring these dinosaurs back to life!
+Crichton: ...and they use the DNA to bring these dinosaurs back to life!<br />
+Publisher: Wow!

 **Frame 2**<br />
-Then the velociraptor opens the kitchen door!
+Crichton: Then the velociraptor opens the kitchen door!<br/>
-Oh no!
+Publisher: Oh no!
 I dropped my pens.
 Can you pick them up for me?

 **Frame 3**<br />
-Crichton: As I was saying
+Crichton: As I was saying-<br />
 Publisher: No, you need to start a new story.
-Because that one was interrupted, I unfortunately have no idea how good a novelist you are.
+That one was interrupted, so I unfortunately have no idea how good a novelist you are.

 **Frame 4**<br />
 Crichton is frowning.
 Publisher seems oblivious.